 Our vision for Australia is one in which all working individuals – regardless of age, race, gender, job, industry, or organisation – thrive in their work.

 The nation we envisage is one in which workplaces

-- understand that well-being interventions must be focussed on the design of work and not solely on individualistic strategies, and
+- Understand that well-being interventions must be focused on the design of work and not solely on individualistic strategies; and

 The original articulation of the Thrive at Work vision was able to be operationalised thanks to funding from the Australian Research Council and Mental Health Commission.